 By the 1920s and 1930s, the houses of Worth, Molyneux, d’Orsay, Houbigant and Roger & Gallet were all seeking out Lalique‘s design genius and craftsmanship, which so perfectly expressed the essences inside.
 His most famous bottle, however, has to be the crystal dove for Nina Ricci’s L’Air du Temps – created just after the war, gracing countless dressing tables around the world.
 It has been honoured as ‘flacon of the century’, and was a collaboration between Marc Lalique – René Lalique’s son – and Robert Ricci.

 With a name synonymous with luxurious fragrance, then, it was a natural evolution for Lalique to launch a perfume line of its own.
 But it was the designer’s granddaughter, Marie-Claude, whose inspiration it was to create Lalique de Lalique, the debut scent – combining the know-how of crystal glassmaking with the art of perfumery itself.
-Developed by Max Gavary and Béatrice Piquet, it fuses rose, jasmine, wallflower and iris in the top notes, a tart whisper of blackcurrant leaves and wild blackberry, and the most sensual dry-down of vanilla, white musk and sandalwood.
-The geometric bottle, meanwhile (see it below), is etched with intertwined honeysuckle.
+Developed by Max Gavarry and Béatrice Piquet, it fuses rose, jasmine, wallflower and iris in the top notes, a tart whisper of blackcurrant leaves and wild blackberry, and the most sensual dry-down of vanilla, white musk and sandalwood.

-Lalique has continued to work with the world’s top ‘noses’, for each new creation: more than a dozen, for women and for men.
-(Lalique Encre Noire, by Nathalie Lorson, was hand-picked for our Co-Founders’ book, The Perfume Bible – to be published autumn 2014 – as one of the 10 men’s scents in the world that you simply must smell.
+Lalique continues to work with the world’s top ‘noses’, for each new creation: more than a dozen, for women and for men.
+Lalique Encre Noire, by Nathalie Lorson, was hand-picked for our co-founders’ book, The Perfume Bible as one of the 10 men’s scents in the world that you simply must smell.
 Preferably, on a man’s neck – and in the men’s collection has been joined by L’Insoumis (it means ‘the unvanquished), a timeless and refined fougère by Fabrice Pellegrin.

-For Lalique Le Parfum, meanwhile, celebrated perfumer Dominique Ropion took his inspiration from one of Lalique’s most famous works, the ‘Masque de Femme’ (Mask of Woman), which is sculpted onto the flacon: the most opulent of Orientals, bursting with flowers at its heart (heady jasmine and heliotrope), on an inviting bed of vanilla, tonka bean, sandalwood and patchouli.
-Satine is as sensual and fluid as it sounds, an indulgent swirl of gardenia, heliotrope, tonka bean, vanilla and sandalwood.
+For Lalique Le Parfum, celebrated perfumer Dominique Ropion took his inspiration from one of Lalique’s most famous works, the ‘Masque de Femme‘ (Mask of Woman), which is sculpted onto the flacon: the most opulent of Orientals, bursting with flowers at its heart (heady jasmine and heliotrope), on an inviting bed of vanilla, tonka bean, sandalwood and patchouli.

 Please wait - loading perfume house fragrances...